Skip to content

 /file/edit adbl.txt contents

-Enter the domain list and press Ctrl‑O to save.
-Then add it to your DNS adlists:
+Enter the domain list and press Ctrl-O to save, then attach it to AdList:

 /ip/dns/adlist add file=adbl.txt

-You can confirm the file has been parsed by checking the name-count via /ip/dns/adlist/print.
+Confirm the file parsed by checking name-count via /ip/dns/adlist/print.

 Test and troubleshoot